2001-Mon Feb 20 05:48:38 EST 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-Many people enjoy watching YouTube videos of dogs and
+Many people enjoy watching YouTube videos of dogs and cats

 chasing their tails and laughing at how silly they look.
 However, what many people may not realize is that sometimes those silly videos are actually showing pets with potential